With the UN predicting its population of 13 million will triple by 2050, Zambia is one of the fastest-growing countries in Africa.

-In a nation where two thirds of the population live in poverty, ICS is working in Zambia to promote sexual and reproductive health and rights to reduce HIV and AIDS, alongside working with small entrepreneurs to help their businesses grow.
+In a nation where two thirds of the population live in poverty, ICS is working in Zambia to promote sexual and reproductive health and rights (SRHR) to reduce HIV and AIDS, alongside working with small entrepreneurs to help their businesses grow.

 Supporting health initiatives